Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

   < Connection: close
 ```

-As long as the session is open, authentication will be effective.
+As long as the TCP session is open, authentication will be effective.
 As soon as the session closes, however, the server will no longer have the client's security context, and a new authentication will have to take place.
 This can often happen, and thanks to Microsoft's SSO (**Single Sign On**) mechanisms, it is often transparent to the user.

 ### Integration with SMB